frees-io/freestyle/docs/src/main/tut/docs/integrations/monix/README.md

 import freestyle._
 ```

-We will take a similar example as in the [parallelism](/docs/core/parallelism/) section.
-Here we will create a small algebra to validate numbers.
+We will use an example similar to the one used in the [parallelism](/docs/core/parallelism/) section.
+We will create a small algebra to validate numbers:

 ```tut:book
 @free trait Validator {